Jennifer Lynn Lathem

 I received my undergraduate degree in Geography from IU Southeast in 2006, went immediately into my graduate program at Indiana State University, then started teaching at my alma mater in the Fall of 2008.
 I love this university, and I am very fortunate that I was able to return "home" to share my passion for the natural world with our students.

-In addition to being a Lecturer in Geosciences, I am also a wife and a mom to three very busy children.
+In addition to being a Senior Lecturer in Geosciences, I am also a wife and a mom to three very busy children.